jl3953/jennLang/README.md

 ```
 Notes:
 - You may modify the input specification file by modifying [this line](https://github.com/jl3953/jennLang/blob/main/bin/main.ml#L352).
-- You may modify the output file by modifying [this line](https://github.com/jl3953/jennLang/blob/main/bin/main.ml#L327).
+- You may modify the output trace file by modifying [this line](https://github.com/jl3953/jennLang/blob/main/bin/main.ml#L327).

 Check if that execution trace is linearizable using the python SAT solver.